nilsign/spring-boot-demo-be/README.md

 ##### Get a Keycloak Image and start a Container

-1. Get a virgin Keycloak Docker image
+1. Get a virgin Keycloak Docker image.

         $ docker pull jboss/keycloak